primer/css/pages/css/utilities/colors.md

-import Octicon, {Alert} from '@githubprimer/octicons-react' import {Box, Flex, Text} from '@primer/components' import {colors, variables} from '../../../docs/color-variables' import {Swatch, BackgroundHueSwatches, overlayColor, gradientPalettes} from '../../../docs/color-system'
+import Octicon, {Alert} from '@githubprimer/octicons-react' import {Box, Flex, Text} from '@primer/components' import {colors, variables} from '../../../docs/color-variables' import {Swatch, BackgroundHueSwatches, overlayColor} from '../../../docs/color-system' import {gradientPalettes} from '../../../docs/color-variables'

 Use color utilities to apply color to the background of elements, text, and borders.